-EXECUTIVE SUMMARY
+1. EXECUTIVE SUMMARY

-This plan outlines Network Tasman's disaster response and recover strategy both for natural disasters and catastrophic events on either the NTL distribution network or the TransPower transmission network.
+This plan outlines Network Tasman's disaster readiness and response strategy both for natural disasters and catastrophic events on either the NTL distribution network or the TransPower transmission network.

 A major earthquake with an epicentre near Nelson City is potentially the worst case natural disaster to plan for.
 A high probability exists that a major event will occur in the Nelson region within the next 50 years.
-Recovery plans provide for alternate control centre, communication, media, resources, and priorities.
+Response plans provide for alternate control centre, communication, media, resources, and priorities.